helenpeng04/helenpeng04.github.io/_posts/2024-05-03-gender-stereotypes-academics.md

 date: 2024-05-03
 ---

 This project investigates the impact of gender stereotype threats on academic outcomes.
-Using meta-analytic techniques in R, we synthesize data from multiple studies to quantify how stereotype threats influence academic performance and achievement.
+Using meta-analytic techniques in **R**, we synthesize data from multiple studies to quantify how stereotype threats influence academic performance and achievement.

 **Collaborators**:
 *Amor Ai, Sisley Yang, Frank Janicke, Eesha Nagpal, Camille Chandler, Phoebe Lam*